All Episodes

 What is required of us now is a new era of responsibility.

-Oh, goodies.
+Oh, goody.

 A recognition on the part of every American that we have duties to ourselves, our nation, and the world.

-Duties that we do not grudgingly accept, but rather seize gladly, firm in the knowledge that there is nothing so satisfying to the spirit, so defining of our character, and giving our all to a difficult task.
+Duties that we do not grudgingly accept, but rather seize gladly, firm in the knowledge that there is nothing so satisfying to the spirit, so defining of our character, than giving our all to a difficult task.

 This is the price and the promise of citizenship.

-The knowledge that God calls on us to shape an uncertain destiny.
+This is the source of our confidence, the knowledge that God calls on us to shape an uncertain destiny.

-In the year of America's birth, in the coldest of months, a small band of patriots huddled by dying campfires on the shores of an icy river.
+Someone comes alive this day with remembrance of who we are and how far we have traveled In the year of America's birth, in the coldest of months, a small band of patriots huddled by dying campfires on the shores of an icy river.

-The capital was abandoned.
+The Capitol was abandoned.

 The enemy was advancing.